Reference

 - Restart the client and confirm tools still load.

-- Delete the old key.
+- Delete the old URL.

 We recommend rotating every 90 days for any key that lives on a shared machine.
 Keys on your personal devices can rotate yearly.